Bonshō: Notable examples

 The oldest known bonshō (and the oldest bell in the world still in use) is the Okikicho bell at Myōshin-ji, which was cast in 698.
-The largest is the bell at Chion-in, which was commissioned in 1633 and weighs 74 tons.
-It requires a twenty-five man team to sound it.
+The largest is the bell at Chion-in, which was cast in 1636 and weighs 70 metric tons.
+It requires a team of 17 to sound it.

 During the 17th century the bonshō was also a symbol of a temple's leadership; possession of the bell indicated ownership of the associated temple.
 As a result, bells were often stolen; the folk hero Benkei is said to have dragged the three-ton bell of Mii-dera temple up Mount Hiei during one such theft.
 The deep scratches in the Benkei bell, which is still displayed at Mii-dera, are said in the legend to be the result of Benkei's kicking the bell all the way back to the monastery when he discovered that it would not toll for him.
 The Benkei bell is also associated with the legendary hero Tawara Tōda, who originally donated it to the Mii-dera temple.
 He acquired it as a gift from the dragon deity Ryūjin, after saving the god from a giant centipede.

 After the Hōkō-ji temple burned down at the start of the 17th century, Toyotomi Hideyori sponsored its reconstruction in 1610, and commissioned a large bell as part of that process.
 The bell's inscription drew the ire of Tokugawa Ieyasu, who had become shōgun after wresting power from the Toyotomi clan when Hideyori's father Hideyoshi died.
 The inscription, 'Peace and tranquility for the nation' (国家安康, "Kokka ankō"), broke up the characters for the shogun's name (家康) with the kanji for "peace" (安).
 Tokugawa assumed Toyotomi was implying that peace would require the "dismemberment" of the Tokugawa.
 He used the subsequent dispute as an excuse to wage war on the Toyotomi clan, resulting in the siege of Osaka and the eventual destruction of the Toyotomi.

 A bronze bonshō was among the gifts presented to Commodore Matthew Perry upon his arrival in Japan.
 Cast by bellmakers from the Suwa family of Higo Province, it is now held in the collection of the Smithsonian Institution.